-As it has been already mentioned in Section 3, the number of firms in the industry with competitive entry may drop for two reasons: either because the subsidy program induces redistribution of profit from smaller (younger) to larger (more mature) firms or because the subsidy expenditures are financed via distortionary taxation.
-In order to evaluate how important the former redistribution effect is, this Section compares the previously studied outcomes of the subsidy program with the effects of the subsidies generated in a new economy, which differs from the benchmark only in the relative size of entering firms.
+As it has been already mentioned in Section 3, the number of firms in the industry with competitive entry may drop for two reasons: either because the subsidy program induces redistribution of profits from smaller (younger) to larger (more mature) firms or because the subsidy expenditures are financed via distortionary taxation.
+In order to evaluate how important the former redistribution effect is, this section compares the previously studied outcomes of the subsidy program with the effects of the subsidies generated in a new economy, which differs from the benchmark only in the relative size of entering firms.

 More formally, in the latter economy firms have the same production and training technology, and their productivity shocks follow the same Markov process as in the benchmark economy, but the distribution of entrants' productivity shocks $\hat{G}(s)$ is such that the relative size of entrants in the modified economy is larger than in the the benchmark.
-In this numerical example the entrants employ 41% of workers less than the incumbent firms do, while in the benchmark economy this difference was as large as 68%.
+In this numerical example, the entrants employ 41% fewer workers than the incumbent firms do, while in the benchmark economy this difference was as large as 68%.
 Obviously, the difference in the distribution of entrants' productivity shocks also implies that the long run distribution $\hat{\mu}{\lambda}$ differs from $\mu{\lambda}$ .
-However, the new entry
+However, the new entry cost $\eta$ is chosen so that the benchmark equilibrium wages $w_h = 1.96$ and $w_l = 1.30$ are also consistent with the free entry equilibrium in the new economy.
+That is why the corresponding unemployment rates coincide in the two economies in the absence of subsidies.